 Coronary angiography for significant symptoms, positive stress test, or significant lesions noted on CT FFR.

 Chest discomfort Chest Pain Chest pain is a very common complaint.
 Many patients are well aware that it is a warning of potential life-threatening disorders and seek evaluation for minimal symptoms.
 Other patients, including... read more may also be caused by gastrointestinal disorders (eg, gastroesophageal reflux Gastroesophageal Reflux Disease (GERD) Incompetence of the lower esophageal sphincter allows reflux of gastric contents into the esophagus, causing burning pain.
 Prolonged reflux may lead to esophagitis, stricture, and rarely metaplasia... read more , esophageal spasm Diffuse Esophageal Spasm Symptomatic diffuse esophageal spasm is part of a spectrum of motility disorders characterized variously by nonpropulsive contractions and hyperdynamic contractions, sometimes in conjunction... read more , indigestion Dyspepsia Dyspepsia is a sensation of pain or discomfort in the upper abdomen; it often is recurrent.
 It may be described as indigestion, gassiness, early satiety, postprandial fullness, gnawing, or burning... read more , cholelithiasis Cholelithiasis Cholelithiasis is the presence of one or more calculi (gallstones) in the gallbladder.
-In developed countries, about 10% of adults and 20% of people > 65 years have gallstones.
-Gallstones tend... read more ), costochondritis, anxiety Overview of Anxiety Disorders Everyone periodically experiences fear and anxiety.
-Fear is an emotional, physical, and behavioral response to an immediately recognizable external threat (eg, an intruder, a car spinning on... read more , panic attacks Panic Attacks and Panic Disorder A panic attack is the sudden onset of a discrete, brief period of intense discomfort, anxiety, or fear accompanied by somatic and/or cognitive symptoms.
-Panic disorder is occurrence of repeated... read more , hyperventilation, and other cardiac disorders (eg, aortic dissection Aortic Dissection Aortic dissection is the surging of blood through a tear in the aortic intima with separation of the intima and media and creation of a false lumen (channel).
+Gallstones tend to be asymptomatic.
+The most common symptom is biliary colic; gallstones do not cause dyspepsia... read more ), costochondritis, anxiety Overview of Anxiety Disorders Anxiety disorders are characterized by persistent and excessive fear and anxiety and the dysfunctional behavioral changes a patient may use to mitigate these feelings.
+Anxiety disorders are... read more , panic attacks Panic Attacks and Panic Disorder A panic attack is the sudden onset of a discrete, brief period of intense discomfort, anxiety, or fear accompanied by somatic and/or cognitive symptoms.
+Panic disorder is the occurrence of repeated... read more , hyperventilation, and other cardiac disorders (eg, aortic dissection Aortic Dissection Aortic dissection is the surging of blood through a tear in the aortic intima with separation of the intima and media and creation of a false lumen (channel).
 The intimal tear may be a primary... read more , pericarditis Pericarditis Pericarditis is inflammation of the pericardium, often with fluid accumulation in the pericardial space.
 Pericarditis may be caused by many disorders (eg, infection, myocardial infarction, trauma... read more , mitral valve prolapse Mitral Valve Prolapse (MVP) Mitral valve prolapse (MVP) is a billowing of mitral valve leaflets into the left atrium during systole.
 The most common cause is idiopathic myxomatous degeneration.
-MVP is usually benign, but... read more , supraventricular tachycardia Reentrant Supraventricular Tachycardias (SVT) including Wolff-Parkinson-White Syndrome Reentrant supraventricular tachycardias (SVT) involve reentrant pathways with a component above the bifurcation of the His bundle.
+MVP is usually benign, but... read more , supraventricular tachycardia Reentrant Supraventricular Tachycardias (SVT) Including Wolff-Parkinson-White Syndrome Reentrant supraventricular tachycardias (SVT) involve reentrant pathways with a component above the bifurcation of the His bundle.
 Patients have sudden episodes of palpitations that begin and... read more , atrial fibrillation Atrial Fibrillation Atrial fibrillation is a rapid, irregularly irregular atrial rhythm.
 Symptoms include palpitations and sometimes weakness, effort intolerance, dyspnea, and presyncope.
 Atrial thrombi may form... read more ), even when coronary blood flow is not compromised.

 ECG is always done.
 More specific tests include stress testing with ECG or with myocardial imaging (eg, echocardiography, radionuclide imaging, PET, MRI) and coronary angiography.
 Noninvasive tests are considered first.